mlrun/mlrun/docs/feature-store/using-spark-engine.md

     - A `RunConfig` that has a function configured within it.
 As mentioned, the function runtime must be of type `remote-spark` or `spark`.

-To use a local Spark session, pass a Spark session context when calling the {py:func}`~mlrun.feature_store.ingest` function, as the
+Spark execution can be done locally, utilizing a local Spark session provided to the ingestion call.
+To use a local Spark session, pass a
-`spark_context` parameter.
+Spark session context when calling the {py:func}`~mlrun.feature_store.ingest` function, as the `spark_context` parameter.
 This session is used for data operations and transformations.

 See code examples in: